jw2249a/2017-bayes-audit/2017-code/README.md

 and the ballot ids are ``C-0001``, ``C-0002``, and ``C-0003``.
 (The ballot ids here just encode the box id and position; they need not do so, as we see for box E.)
+Ballots in box C all have the FEDERAL contests, and only the FEDERAL contests, on them.
 Box D has 50 unstamped ballots, in positions
 1--50, and ballot ids ``D-0001`` to ``D-0050``.
 Box F has a single ballot, with a comment (perhaps it was a provisional ballot).